-The Alderney Tapestry community project - has been commemorated with a beautiful set of postage stamps.
+The Alderney Tapestry community project - has been commemorated with a beautiful set of postage stamps released in 2014.
 The different scenes feature on a new series of stamps printed on cotton - which we believe has never been done by any other postal administration in Europe.

 The stamps are on sale at the Alderney Post Office.
 A great collectors item!